Nicholas Newlin House

-The Nicholas Newlin House was built in 1742 in Concordville, Delaware County, Pennsylvania by Nicholas Newlin, about a mile west of the Newlin Mill Complex.
-The house was listed on the National Register of Historic Places in 1972.
-It is located in the Concordville Historic District.
+The Nicholas Newlin House was built in 1742 in Concordville, Delaware County, Pennsylvania by Nicholas Newlin.
+Located roughly a mile west of the Newlin Mill Complex, it is located in the Concordville Historic District.

+This house was listed on the National Register of Historic Places in 1972.

+History and architectural features

-It was built in 1742 by Nicholas Newlin, and is one of the best preserved eighteenth-century houses in Concord Township.
+Built in 1742 by Nicholas Newlin, this historic structure is one of the best preserved, eighteenth-century houses located in Concord Township.
 It was built with Flemish bond brickwork and a high stone foundation.
-Its asymmetrical windows divide the house into two sections, but they appear to have been built at the same time.
+Its asymmetrical windows divide the house into two sections, which appear to have been built at the same time.
 The windows are unusually large for a house of its period.
 The interior has retained much of its original appearance and includes fine Georgian panelling.

 The Newlin family arrived in Pennsylvania in 1683 and purchased 500 acre in what was then Chester County.
+Mary Mendenhall Newlin received a grant of land (as a young married woman in 1685, just prior to the Revolution of 1688) in Chester County as well.

 Nicholas Newlin sold the house in 1751 to Micajah Speakman, who lived there until 1805.